chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 This is Ironsworn’s travel move.
 When you set off or push on toward a destination, make this move.

 First, give your journey a rank.
 Decide how far—and how hazardous—it is based on the established fiction.
-If you’re unsure, Ask the Oracle.
+If you’re unsure, Ask for Inspiration.
 Most of your journeys should be troublesome or dangerous.
 Formidable or extreme journeys might require weeks within your narrative, with appropriate stops, side quests, and adventures along the way.
 An epic journey is one of months, or even years.
 It is the journey of a lifetime.

 If the journey is mundane—a relatively short distance through safe territory, —don’t make this move.
 Just narrate the trip and jump to what happens or what you do when you arrive.

 ##### Along for the Ride?

 If you are part of a caravan or party of NPCs, and aren’t an active participant in the planning or execution of the journey, you won’t make this move or track progress.
 The journey will be resolved in the fiction.
-You can Ask the Oracle to determine what happens en route or when you arrive.
+You can Ask for Inspiration to determine what happens en route or when you arrive.

 ##### Allies and Journeys

 If you are traveling with allies, one of you makes the Undertake a Journey roll for each segment, and you share a progress track.
 The responsibility for leading the journey can switch from segment to segment as you like.

 Your fellow travelers can assist by making the Aid Your Ally move.
 Perhaps they are scouting ahead or sustaining you with a lively song.
 They can also Resupply to represent foraging or hunting for supplies en route.
 Everyone should offer narrative color for what they do and see on the journey, even if they are not making moves.

 Only the character making the move takes the momentum bonus on a strong hit.
 But, because your supply track is shared, each of you mark -1 supply when the acting character makes that choice on a strong hit or when they suffer a weak hit.

 ##### Waypoints

 If you score a strong or weak hit on this move, you reach a waypoint.
 A waypoint is a feature of the landscape, a settlement, or a point-of-interest.
 Depending on the information you have or whether you have traveled this area before, a specific waypoint may be known to you.
 If it isn’t, envision what you find.
-If you need inspiration, Ask the Oracle.
+If you need inspiration, Ask for Inspiration.

 Depending on the pace of your story and your current situation, you may choose to focus on this waypoint.
 A settlement can offer roleplay opportunities or provide a chance to recuperate and provision via the Sojourn move.
 In the wilds, you might make moves such as Make Camp, Resupply, or Secure an Advantage.
 Or, you can play out a scene not involving moves as you interact with your allies or the world.
 Mix it up.
 Some waypoints will pass as a cinematic montage (doubtlessly depicted in a soaring helicopter shot as you trudge over jagged hills).
 Other waypoints offer opportunities to zoom in, enriching your story and your world.